FOAM Views part 5

 template syntax, which we will use here.

-is an important subclass of Element
+foam.u2.View is an important subclass of Element.
+It adds a data,

-property, representing the object currently being viewed. data
+property, representing the object currently being viewed. data might be a

 modeled object, or a string or other Javascript value.